 - Detection in urine tests = up to 72 hours.2

 Depending upon your ability to metabolize the drug, the length of time that meth remains detectable in your system will vary.

 What Factors Affect the Length of Time That Meth Is Detectable in Your Body?

 - The functionality of your kidneys and liver.

 - The type of test used to detect the drug.

-A few hours after use, the body begins to process both chemicals – methamphetamine and amphetamine – through the liver and kidneys and excrete it as urine.
-It has been reported that up to 50 percent of a dose of meth can exit the body exactly as it came in – that is to say, it is not metabolized or processed at all and the user experiences no effects from it.3
+A few hours after use, the body begins to process both the circulating methamphetamine and amphetamine.
+The substances are partially cleared by both the liver and kidneys, and urinary excretion of the metabolites occurs shortly thereafter.
+It has been reported that up to 50 percent of a dose of meth can exit the body exactly as it came in – that is to say, it is not metabolized or processed at all, with the user experiencing no stimulant effects from that specific fraction of the drug.3

 Health Effects of Meth Abuse